sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 Both base commands use selected, upstream-limited desired curvature.
 The +0.40 s low-speed model preview from `b720e9f1b` remains: full offset at 15 mph and below, tapering to zero at 30 mph.
-The trial changes only the immediate error correction;
-PSCM `LimitReached` handling, integral gain, field bounds, and selection are retained.
+The trial multiplies each fresh integral error increment by four, for both accumulation and retirement.
+P, PSCM `LimitReached` handling, integral arithmetic, field bounds, and selection are retained.
-See [P=0.75 replay results](ford_c1_p75_trial.md) for scope, tradeoffs, and reproduction.
+See [I=1.0 replay results](ford_c1_i1_trial.md) for scope, tradeoffs, and reproduction.

 ## Select and restore